Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Results

+These findings demonstrate that the DFODE-based chemistry integration models, especially when incorporating the PT formulation for low-temperature regimes, can reliably replicate the complex interactions between turbulence and chemistry in 2D HIT flames.
+The models' ability to accurately predict both global flame features and local species distributions underscores their potential for efficient and precise simulations of turbulent combustion systems.
+This capability is particularly relevant for modeling ammonia fuel blends, where flame broadening and extinction phenomena are influenced significantly by low-temperature chemistry and the associated regimes.

-The simulations were conducted using 32 Intel Xeon Gold 6330 CPU cores, with an additional 2 NVIDIA GeForce RTX 4090 GPUs used for DNN inference.
-Compared to previous works \cite{li_comprehensive_2025}, data transfer between CPU and GPU has been optimized through data batching, which simplified the process of invoking PyTorch for DNN inference and improved data transfer speed as well as memory consumption, allowing the solver to perform better when processing large-scale data.
-As a result, DNN simulations achieved a 526 times speedup in chemistry source term calculations.
+The simulations were conducted using 32 Intel Xeon Gold 6330 CPU cores, with an additional 2 NVIDIA GeForce RTX 4090 GPUs used for DFODE inference.
+Compared to previous works \cite{li_comprehensive_2025}, data transfer between CPU and GPU has been optimized through data batching, which simplified the process of invoking PyTorch for DFODE inference and improved data transfer speed as well as memory consumption, allowing the solver to perform better when processing large-scale data.
+As a result, DFODE simulations achieved a 526 times speedup in chemistry source term calculations.
 When considering the overall calculation, this translates to a total speedup of 20 times compared to the simulation using CVODE.